threader/PC-Tuning/docs/physical-setup.md

 - Remove the heatsink from your RAM & mount a fan over it using zipties

-- Optionally place 40mm, 60mm or 120mm fan(s) on your NVME, you can also buy a heatsink for it but i am not sure if it provides any further benifit over only having a fan pointing at it.
+- Optionally place 40mm, 60mm or 120mm fan(s) on your NVME, you can also buy a heatsink for it but I am not sure if it provides any further benifit over only having a fan pointing at it.
 A heatsink alone was quite impactful for me

 - Configure fan curves or set a static fan speed for the CPU & case fans.
 I personally set all fans to a reasonably high, constant, noise-acceptable speed